john-royal/alchemy-ci-repro/README.md

 This repository includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that:

-1. **Build with Alchemy Plugin** - Demonstrates the failure in CI environment
+1. **Build with Alchemy Plugin** - Uses Alchemy plugin as configured (default state).
+Demonstrates the failure in CI environment.
-2. **Build with Cloudflare Plugin** - Demonstrates the workaround by switching plugins
+2. **Build with Cloudflare Plugin** - Switches to Cloudflare plugin using sed commands.
+Demonstrates the workaround by switching plugins.

 The workflow runs on `ubuntu-latest` with Node.js 24 and Bun 1.3.0, matching the environment where the bug occurs.